unn-info-tech/python_xml_csv_converter/README.md

 ## Files in this Project

 - `export_to_csv.py`: The main script for converting XML to CSV.
-- `phones.xml`: A sample XML file with product data (you can replace this with your own XML files).
+- `phones.xml`: A sample XML file with product data (you can replace this with your own XML files.).
 - `data/`: Folder where the generated CSV file will be saved.

 ## Requirements